 Simple Project Management: The Answer To Your Project Management Process Headaches

 Your project management process doesn't need to be a headache.
-Simple Project Management is a set of common-sense, methodology-agnostic habits for smaller teams who want to get stuff done right now.
+Simple Project Management is a set of common-sense, methodology-agnostic habits for smaller teams who just want to get stuff done.

 Matt was feeling kind of dumb.